Travis Teffner as Specialist Jason Wynsky and Donald Fidler as Lieutenant Colonel Lawrence Caplan in the 2012 premier of Boogieban

 Northwestern University in Chicago: Travis and I presented the teaching format version of Boogieban for a 90-minute, Special Invited Veneratio Orator Psychiatry Grand Rounds at Northwestern University in Chicago.
 Once per year the residents vote on selecting a speaker and grand rounds of their choice and we were fortunate to be selected for this wonderful honor.
 The audience members asked wonderfully insightful and penetrating questions as we stopped five times after each of the five excerpts to allow audience members to interview us in total character, freezing our behaviors and emotions to exist at those specific moments in time of the excerpts.
 After the presentation, we had lunch with the residents to allow them to ask additional questions and share their own experiences.
 Travis and I agreed: “It doesn’t get any better than the delightful experience at Northwestern.”
 Thank you Dr. Mark Chapman and fellow residents for this special invitation.

-Harvard University in Boston: Travis and Don reported a very successful performance of the teaching format of Boogieban for the Harvard Longwood Psychiatry Grand Rounds at Harvard Medical School Department of Psychiatry on April 12, 2012.
+Brigham and Women’s Hospital – Harvard University in Boston: Travis and Don reported a very successful performance of the teaching format of Boogieban for the Brigham and Women’s Hospital and Harvard Longwood Psychiatry Grand Rounds at Harvard Medical School Department of Psychiatry on April 12, 2012.
 The performance was presented as an invited lecture for the “Jonathan F. Borus Lecture in Psychiatric Education.”
 Don and Travis performed excerpts from the first three of five scenes, pausing to allow the audience of psychiatrists and other mental health professionals and students to question them in character.
 The audience was highly interactive and asked superbly focused, piercing questions.
 Written comments from the faculty members included: “terrific–creative,” “wholly original,” “fascinating,” and “extraordinarily well received.”
 Thank you Dr. Arthur Barsky and the Lectures Committee at Brigham & Women’s Hospital for the invitation to present in honor of my good friend Jonathan Borus.

 One audience comment that was a highlight for Travis was from a faculty member who commented that he had recently attended the Broadway Production of Death of a Salesman with Phillip Seymour Hoffman and commented that Travis’ performance far outdid Mr. Hoffman’s performance.